Ph.D. Information Studies, Faculty of Information, University of Toronto, 2020.

 Noone, R. & Dewart McEwen, K. (2019).
 Drawing from the ‘Living Well’: Sidewalk Toronto’s Imagination of Healthy Futures.
 Meeting of the Society for the Social Studies of Science.
 New Orleans, LA.

 Noone, R. (2019).
 Directional lines: drawing and performing spatial orientations in the context of digital mapping platforms.
-International Congress of Qualitative Inquiry.
-University of Illinois, at Urbana-Champaign, IL.
+University of Illinois, at Urbana-Champagn Congress of Qualitative Inquiry

 Noone, R. (2018).
 Counter-cartographies and alternative legibilites: reinscribing experiences beyond the smart city.
 University Arts Association of Canada Annual Conference.
 University of Waterloo, Waterloo, ON.